Our service providers

 Providers of ‘administrative’ data

-It’s your choice whether we share contact details and personal information with government agencies so that we can link data from their records to study data.
+It’s your choice whether we share contact details and personal information with government agencies or agencies acting on their behalf so that we can link data from their records to study data.

 The research community via Trusted Research Environments

-Pseudonymised study data is made available for research purposes to the research community from around the world under secure access arrangements.
-Research data include survey responses as well as other research data such as linked administrative data and are either securely deposited at UK data sharing repositories called “Trusted Research Environments” (TREs) such as the UCL Data Safe Haven, Secure Lab at the UK Data Service or released directly to the researchers following substantial data de-identification.
+Study data is made available to the research community from around the world under secure access arrangements.
+Survey responses linked to administrative data are always securely deposited at UK data sharing repositories called “Trusted Research Environments” (TREs) such as the UCL Data Safe Haven, Secure Lab at the UK Data Service, and UK Longitudinal Linkage Collaboration.
+Research data that have been made substantially less detailed are also be released directly to researchers.
+Research data never includes any names, addresses or other personal details that could directly identify you or your family.

 Researchers can apply to CLS Data Access Committee (DAC):